navigation bar

 Hazards to Navigation

 The Upper Saline River does not have big rapids and drops, but what it has can be very dangerous, especially at high flows.
 The channel is narrow and lined with willow trees which can produce significant strainers, especially when uprooted and deposited in the river.
 Boulders can create small holes and cross currents that cause boats to spin out of control.
 Dead-fall debris is always a possibility, and creates hazards which must occasionally be portaged because of riverwide blockages.
+Low water bridges should be approached with caution and usually portaged at navigable flows.
 About 2 miles into the run from Shady Lake Dam is an island, beyond which is a blind left turn into a 6-foot drop that can be clogged with boulders and/or trees.
 Scouting is always recommended.
 With sufficient flows the drop can be run, but at low or high flows it should be portaged.
 Caution should always be the watchword for running the Upper Saline, just as it would be for the Cossatot.
 This run is a smaller version of the 'Tot, and paddlers need to be aware of the potential for serious injury or loss of boats from failure to properly negotiate hazards they will encounter.

 River Access Points